 Content for the grit box has been obtained from groups of students attending stem4 school conferences.

-The clinical content of Clear Fear was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, A&E doctor, school nurses, and Clinical Psychologists.
+The clinical content of the Clear Fear app was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, A&E doctor, school nurses, and Clinical Psychologists.

 stem4 consistently monitors user feedback via emails, social media and reviews on the App Store/Google Play.

-It has been designed with young people to ensure data and device memory/data use in their preferred device (smartphone) is not compromised.
+The Clear Fear app has been designed with young people to ensure data and device memory/data use in their preferred device (smartphone) is not compromised.

 Activity is logged to present the user with the following information: